togglebyte/togglebit.io/content/posts/2021-03-08_rust-opengl-part-2.md

 ```

 If the uniform location comes back as `-1` it means it wasn't found.
-This could be the result of a typo or the fact that the uniform is ever used.
+This could be the result of a typo or the fact that the uniform is never used.